-My name is Michelle and I’m a surrogate partner, intimacy coach and human connection coach based in the Baltimore area, serving the Mid-Atlantic and happy to travel coast to coast for intensive sessions.
-(I am not a sex therapist) I’m guessing you’ve recently heard of Surrogate Partner Therapy, also commonly called Sex Surrogacy, and you’ve hit the interwebs to see what you can learn.
+My name is Michelle and I’m a surrogate partner, intimacy coach and human connection coach based in both San Diego and the Baltimore/DC area, serving the Mid-Atlantic including being in Philadelphia monthly.
+I’m guessing you’ve recently heard of Surrogate Partner Therapy, also commonly called Sex Surrogacy, and you’ve hit the interwebs to see what you can learn.
 Congratulations on taking the next step in your personal journey.
 I’m really excited for you!

 Surrogate Partner Therapy is for clients that are seeing a therapist and need support around areas like: